NaimAyat/UCLA_CS131/Reading1.md

 * Typing `"hello";;` returns `- : string = "hello"`
 * Typing `'h';;` returns `- : char = 'h'`
 ### 5.4 Operators
+* By default, addition/subtraction/multiplication/division deal with ints.
+For float operations, add a period after the operator: `+.`, `*.`, etc.
 * Unary negation operator `~`
 * Logical or: `or`
 * Logical and: `&`